Trebordagreat/To_Do_List/README.md

 I plan on mimicking the popular app ToDoist for this project.
 The reasons of this includes my familiary with the functionality, and I can see real usage with this app.
 It is neat that I could recreate this app except I can also cater it to my needs and fix the issues I face with only having the free app.

 I am going to begin the project by creating the general DOM structure of a single webpage.
 I will check to ensure that I can add items to this page.
 These ToDoList items will consist of factory functions, and I want to design this with scalability in mind.
 Lets create my inbox.

+The next part of this project will be allowing the user to add todos to the program.
+This will have its own separate module.
+The user interface for this will currently be quite weak.
+After this, I will need to set up a system for keeping track of the toDos so that I can delete them as well.